-Endometrial cancer is one type of uterine cancer which starts in the endometrium, the inner lining of the uterus.
+Endometrial cancer is one type of uterine cancer that starts in the endometrium, the inner lining of the uterus.
 It is a common Cancer with approximately more than one million cases each year in India alone.
 On average, 3 out of 100 women are diagnosed with uterine cancer at any point in their lives.
 The survival rate depends on the stage and extent of the disease.
 About 80 percent of women with uterine cancer survive for five years or more after the required diagnosis.
 If a woman has endometrial cancer, early diagnosis and treatment would increase the chances of her survival and remission.

 What are the symptoms of endometrial cancer?

-The common symptoms of endometrial cancer are abnormal vaginal bleeding.
-This can include:
+The common symptoms of endometrial cancer include-

 - changes in the length or heaviness of menstrual periods

 - vaginal bleeding or spotting between menstrual periods

 - pain in the lower abdomen or pelvis

 If you experience any of the above-mentioned symptoms, make an appointment with your gynecologist right away.
 Such symptoms aren’t necessarily a sign of the serious condition such as endometrial cancer, but it’s important to get them checked out.
 Abnormal vaginal bleeding is often caused by menopause or other non-cancerous conditions.
 But in some cases, it’s a sign of endometrial cancer or other types of gynecological cancer.
 Your doctor can help you identify the cause of your symptoms and recommend appropriate treatment if needed.